-Scott T. Ditman is a tax partner; member of the Executive Committee; and Chair, Personal Wealth Services.
+Scott T. Ditman is a Tax Partner; Member of the Executive Committee; and Leader of the Firm’s Personal Wealth Services Practice.
 Over his more than 35 years with the firm, he has developed a specialty in trust and estate taxation and planning.
 With a keen eye on how changes in tax laws or shifts in the financial markets may affect clients, he assists them in building, preserving, and transferring wealth.

 - Crafting tax-effective gift programs using family limited partnerships, charitable trusts, generation skipping trusts, and other wealth-building strategies